ndcastilan16/NikoBookStoreApp/README.md

   -took me an hour to align those cards
 Builindg and testing: 1 hour

-Bugs:
-Need to double click "buy" button to show the popup

 Summary:
 -will restructure my code if theres time,I'm starting to get familiar on .net core